 To fully understand living systems we need (i) experimental techniques to describe them as accurately and comprehensively as possible, and (ii) computational models able to predict their evolution from a given state and in response to external signals.

-The Imaging and Modeling Unit is based at Institut Pasteur in the Department of Cell Biology and Infections (with a secondary affiliation to the Department of Structural Biology and Chemistry).
-Our lab develops computational and experimental approaches to characterize and quantitatively predict selected cellular processes.
-Our current projects concentrate on : (i) investigating the spatial organization of the genome and its functional consequences, and (ii) developing high resolution or high throughput imaging techniques, and applying them to a range of studies, with a focus on host-pathogen interactions.
+The Imaging and Modeling Unit of Institut Pasteur, develops computational and experimental approaches to characterize and quantitatively predict selected cellular processes.
+Our current projects concentrate on : (i) investigating the dynamic spatial architecture of the genome and its functional consequences, and (ii) developing high resolution or high throughput imaging techniques, and applying them to study genome architecture and the cell biology of pathogens, especially HIV.
 Our lab mobilizes a spectrum of expertise including biophysics, microscopy, informatics and cell biology, and works in close collaboration with several experimental groups, many of them at Institut Pasteur.

-To better understand the mechanisms of chromosome folding, we developed a simple predictive model of chromosome dynamics based on polymer physics (Figure 2).
+To better understand the mechanisms of chromosome folding, we developed a simple predictive model of chromosome dynamics based on polymer physics (Figure 1, right).
 The model’s predictions are in very good quantitative agreement with our imaging data and with genome-wide DNA contact frequencies measured biochemically .
 This suggests that large-scale genome architecture in yeast is governed mainly by generic properties of randomly moving chromosomes rather than by DNA-specific factors.
-We now explore the consequences of this model for a quantitative understanding of functional processes such as DNA repair .
+We now explore the consequences of this model for a quantitative understanding of functional processes including DNA repair and gene expression.
 We also investigate the universality of our model’s assumptions by extending it to other organisms.

-Fluorescence microscopy is a defining technology in cellular biology but the diffraction of light limits the resolution of standard microscopes to ~200 nm, thus preventing detailed analyses of molecular structures.
-We are actively interested in microscopy methods based on stochastic photoswitching and computational localization of single fluorophores (“pointillism”), which enable greatly improved resolution.
-We have implemented appropriate microscopy hardware and reconstruction software (Figure 3) and applied pointillist super-resolution imaging to various studies of pathogens in their cellular hosts .
-Beyond, we aim to push some of the important limitations of existing super-resolution methods.
-One of these limitations is the use of invasive fluorescent tags, which can perturb biological functions.
+Beyond biological applications, we aim to push some of the limitations of existing super-resolution methods.
+One important limitation is the use of invasive fluorescent tags, which can perturb biological functions.
 We recently demonstrated FlAsH-PALM, which combines FlAsH-tetracysteine tagging with stochastic localization microscopy.
 FlAsH-PALM allows to obtain <30 nm resolution images of delicate microbial proteins such as the HIV integrase, without disrupting their function .
 We now explore different experimental and computational strategies to further improve the information content and the reliability of pointillist microscopy.

-Key words: super-resolution microscopy, computational biology, nuclear architecture, yeast, host-pathogen interactions, HIV.
+Keywords: computational cell biology, super-resolution microscopy, nuclear architecture, yeast, host-pathogen interactions, HIV.

 A. B. Berger, G. G. Cabal, E. Fabre, T. Duong, H. Buc, U. Nehrbass, J. C. Olivo-Marin, O. Gadal, and C. Zimmer, “High-resolution statistical mapping reveals gene territories in live yeast,” Nature Methods, vol. 5, no. 12, pp. 1031–1037, 2008.